Guest post submitted by Americraft owner, Bryan Hurley

 Never in my childhood do I remember having any problem with my mother’s cooking — especially her vegetables.
 When I saw my friends refusing to even look at them, I didn’t know what to think.
 At first I thought it was an isolated event, just this one buddy of mine.
 Maybe he was fed vegetables via slingshot as a baby.
 After a while it became obvious that this reaction was pretty standard with all of my friends.
 None of them were immune to what they seemed to view as a plate of kryptonite.

-I got over it quick because all I really wanted to do was play in the couch fort!
+I got over it quickly because all I really wanted to do was play in the couch fort!
 However, the epic battle fought from that fort of sheets, pillows and couch cushions against Skeletor and Cobra would pale in comparison to the ensuing battle between my taste buds and dinner at a friend’s.

-The Broccoli Battle
+The Great Broccoli Battle

 I eventually ended up staying at a friend’s house, and then another, and another.
 They all had a few things in common — loving mothers, pain-in-the-ass sisters, places to explore, and food that was physically impossible to eat without layers of salt and butter.
 I remember very well the first time I sat down to dinner at a friend’s house.
 Talk about your turning points!
 Looking back, I remember that after the prayer was done and the dishes passed around, the next order of business was to make sure everybody got a good slab of butter and several shakes from the salt shaker.
 I passed on the GMO churned fat and sodium as it was never used or needed at my momma’s table.
 Full disclosure, I had no idea what sodium was at the time and probably would have thought “genetically modified” was awesome since it seemed to work for Spiderman!

 Then it happened, the first boiled vegetable that had ever been in my presence hit my tongue.
 I thought to myself, “WHAT IS THIS?!”
 I was pretty sure it was broccoli, one of my favorites up to that point, but it tasted like what I imagine Hulk Hogan’s socks tasted like after body slamming Mr. T. 20 times!
 80’s references and joking aside, it truly was one of the worst tasting things I can remember as a kid.
 I realized why my friends hated vegetables so much.
 Their mothers had no idea how to cook them.
 Thank goodness the Morton Salt Girl and Country Crock came to my rescue, drowning out that horrible mush and allowing me to look my friend’s mom in the eye and say, “Gee Mrs. Cleaver, this food sure is swell.”
-(I’m not that old but a Beaver Cleaver reference is appropriate as during that timeframe, it was the only re-run television show available on our 2 channels.)
+(I’m not that old but a Beaver Cleaver reference is appropriate as during that time frame, it was the only re-run television show available on our 2 channels.)

 All Cooking Techniques are NOT Created Equal